What is a VAT number and how can I get one?

 - Articles of Association issued as part of the incorporation process in its home country.

 - Proof of taxable transactions: This can be a challenging requirement as it is not always easy to prove that you intend to perform taxable supplies.
 Some examples include contracts, purchase orders, invoices, or similar documents.

 - Proof of signature: This is a document proving that the person signing the registration form is entitled to represent the company.
 One example can be the Articles of Association where the signatory is appointed as a director of the company.

 You also need to consider language requirements.
 Most countries oblige you to submit all documents in their local language.
 Our network of domestic translators will be ready to help with this requirement.

 How long does it take to get a VAT number?

-It usually takes from 4 to 6 weeks from the moment a correct application is submitted to get a VAT number in a European country.
+It usually takes between 4 to 6 weeks from the moment a correct application is submitted to get a VAT number in a European country.
 This period changes from one country to another.
-At Marosa we have extensive experience on successfully applying for VAT numbers in any European country.
+At Marosa, we have extensive experience on successfully applying for VAT numbers in any European country.

 Contact our VAT registrations team if you need help with a new or existing application.
-We specialise in urgent VAT number applications using our network of local contacts in each tax authority.
+We specialize in urgent VAT number applications using our network of local contacts in each tax authority.